charliecalvert/CloudNotes/Assignments/ExpressRoutesSolarDeeper.md

   #elf-view
 </pre>

 That's all well and good, but how do we load the HTML?
-In our case, we will define chunks of HTML in Jade, and then define a route in **routes/index.js** that is able to load any arbitrary JADE file, convert it HTML and send it back to the browser:
+In our case, we will define chunks of HTML in Jade, and then define a route in **routes/index.js** at the bottom but above the **module.exports** statement.
+It is able to load any arbitrary JADE file, convert it HTML and send it back to the browser:

 ```javascript
 router.get('/:id', function(request, response) {